-After Hurricanes, Beware of Flooded Cars for Sale
+After Storms, Beware of Flooded Cars for Sale

-Hurricane Ida may have passed, but there's a chance the used car you have your eye on could have been damaged by it.
+There's a chance the used car you have your eye on could have been damaged.
 Here’s what to watch out for.

-“Hurricane Ida and the likely loss of vehicles due to flooding could not have come at a worse time for an industry already grappling with historic inventory issues,” said Kevin Roberts, director of industry insights and analytics for CarGurus.
-“With flooded vehicles probably needing to be scrapped we’ll likely see an exacerbated inventory shortage along Ida’s path, particularly in the Gulf and Northeast, which could further increase prices above already high levels.”
+Industry analysts feared a worsening of supply issues.
+“With flooded vehicles probably needing to be scrapped we’ll likely see an exacerbated inventory shortage along Ida’s path, particularly in the Gulf and Northeast, which could further increase prices above already high levels,” said Kevin Roberts, director of industry insights and analytics for CarGurus.

 Hiding flood damage is against the law